 How can I avoid having to share passwords?

-- There are instructions on how to set up a shared mailbox on the Information Services Email website.
+- Instructions on how to set up a delegated account (shared mailbox as was) on the Information Services Google mail website.

 - The IT Service Desk can issue short-term UoB visitor accounts for bona fide visitors to the University.
 In some areas this responsibility is delegated to departmental administrators or IT staff.